ForgeFlow/ao-odoo/ao_mrp/README.rst

 * List internal reference number for the parent item on the Bill of Material Components (where used) tree view.
 * New customized report for manufacturing orders: *Production Order (AO)*.
+* Add a field "Assigned To" tracked in chatter.

 Credits
 =======